-- Shear wave speed (SWS) is a biomarker to identify patients with moderate but significant liver fibrosis, defined as ≥ F2 fibrosis in the METAVIR system (or equivalent for other scoring systems) of staging liver fibrosis.
-This might be used to monitor progression of fibrosis or to monitor regression of fibrosis during anti-fibrosis therapy. - SWS also serves as a biomarker for the evaluation of cirrhosis, defined as F4 stage of fibrosis of the METAVIR system of staging liver fibrosis.
-As noted in the discussion below, the SWS biomarker may be referred to as the "measurand" elsewhere in this document. - Intended Clinical Application: SWS is measured in the liver of patients with suspected diffuse liver disease, with or without fatty infiltration of the liver and with suspected fibrosis or cirrhosis. - Multiple Claims: Ground work studies conducted by the QIBA SWS Biomarker Committee have indicated that the key measures of biomarker performance, Bias and Precision, depend on the level of fibrosis present and upon other variables such as whether or not the measurements are taken with a single machine at a single site (hospital or clinic) or not.
+SWS may further be used to monitor progression or regression (due to therapy) of fibrosis.

+As noted in the discussion below, the SWS biomarker may be referred to as the "measurand" elsewhere in this document.

+Intended Clinical Application: SWS is measured in the liver of patients with suspected diffuse liver disease, with or without steatosis of the liver and with suspected fibrosis or cirrhosis.

+Multiple Claims: Groundwork studies conducted by the QIBA SWS Biomarker Committee have indicated that the key measures of biomarker performance, Bias and Precision, depend on the level of fibrosis present and upon other variables such as whether or not the measurements are taken with a single machine at a single site (hospital or clinic) or not.
 Accordingly, several claims for bias and precision are made depending on the situation and estimated level of fibrosis.
 Strictly speaking, the claims of the profile only apply to purely elastic materials and phantoms.
-This is because visco-elastic phantoms are generally not available for sites to verify the profile claims and the committee must further verify the profile claims for a clinically relevant range of visco-elastic materials.
-Claims for visco-elastic phantoms and tissues will appear in the next version of the profile.
-The claims are presented below. - In the claims presented below, the term "imaging system" refers to both the ultrasound scanner (machine) and the operator using the machine to perform SWS measurements.
-Changing either the operator or ultrasound scanner therefore results in a different imaging system.
+This is because visco-elastic phantoms are generally not available at this time for sites to verify the profile claims.
+In addition, the committee must perform further work to verify the profile claims for a clinically relevant range of visco-elastic materials.
+Claims for visco-elastic phantoms and tissues are expected to appear in the next version of the profile.